cadot-eu/debs/README.md

 ## shtodeb
 For create deb from bash script
-Follow instructions
+`shtodeb bashFile` and Follow instructions
--r option for remove directory generate and mv deb in current directory

 ## gcp
 git and commit with auto tags for package.json